 • You're starting a medication known to be ototoxic

-The American Speech-Language-Hearing Association (ASHA) recommends adults have their hearing checked at least every 10 years up to age 50, and every 3 years after that.
+The American Speech-Language-Hearing Association (ASHA) recommends adults have their hearing checked at least every 10 years up to age 50, and every 3 years thereafter.
+Most hearing loss is gradual; regular testing catches changes early, when intervention is most effective.

 Can hearing loss be reversed naturally?